foam-framework/foam2/src/foam/nanos/rope/RopeDocumentation.md

 &nbsp;

-## Abstract Description
+## ROPE Description

+#### Idea behind it

-At an abstract level, ROPE utilizes the built in FOAM relationship framework to allow the user of the FOAM framework to perform authentication checks based on previously declared relationships and the level of authorization they are configured to be granted.
+At an abstract level, ROPE utilizes the built in FOAM relationship framework to allow the user of the FOAM framework to perform authorization checks based on previously declared relationships and the level of authorization they are configured to be granted.

+The ROPE authorization system searches the tree formed by these relationships and their implied permissions to see if the object trying to perform an operation on another object is in some way connected to it through the relationship framework in a way that would imply it being able to have some desired permissions.
+This allows for the formation of very complex and flexible nets of permissions to be defined without the need for any of it to be hard coded into its corresponding locations in a hard to manage and modify mess; it is all defined by ROPEs.

+One of the key defining features that makes the ROPE algorithm's authentication so versatile and configurable is the transitivity it gains from its nature.
+An abstract example being some object ***A*** attempting to perform an operation on some other object ***C***.
+Although ***A*** may not be directly related to see, it may be related to some intermediate object ***B*** which is itself related to object ***C***.
+Given the correct configuration of the ROPEs on these two relationships; object A can be granted certain permissions toward object ***C*** through its relationship to object ***B***.

+#### Using ROPE with DAOs

-The ROPE authentication system can be utilized by the user of the framework by appending a ROPEAuthorizer decorator to any DAO object that requires authorization.
+The ROPE autherization system can be utilized by the user of the framework by appending a ROPEAuthorizer decorator to any DAO object that requires authorization.
 This decorator follows the standard FOAM Authorizer interface and performs authentication checks dynamically as the dao is used using the ROPE relationship search algorithm under the hood.

 Permissions based on relationships can be configured by the user by creating a ROPE objects from the ROPE.js model and setting the properties accordingly and afterwards appending the object to the application's ropeDAO which will be utilized by the ROPE algorithm to perform authentication checks.
 Given a missing ROPE, the algorithm trivially assumes that all permissions are not granted on that object.

-One of the key defining features that makes the ROPE algorithm's authentication so versatile and configurable is it's transitivity.
-An abstract example being some object ***A*** attempting to perform an operation on some other object ***C***.
-Although ***A*** may not be directly related to see, it may be related to some intermediate object ***B*** which is itself related to object ***C***.
-Given the correct configuration of the ROPEs on these two relationships; object A can be granted certain permissions toward object ***C*** through its relationship to object ***B***.

 &nbsp;
 &nbsp;